moeamaya/architechie/src/pages/team/index.md

     location: ny
     name: Adrian von der Osten
     text: >-
-      Adrian is the Co-founder & Head of Product of Skipp (hyperlink -> skipp.ai), Co-founder of Built-In: The Architecture and Entrepreneurship Meetup, received his M.Arch from Pratt Institute, and B.LArch from Florida International University.
+      Adrian is the Co-founder & Head of Product of <a href="https://skipp.ai/">Skipp, Co-founder of Built-In: The Architecture
+      and Entrepreneurship Meetup, received his M.Arch from Pratt Institute, and B.LArch from Florida International University.
 ---